Ni3zam/CC-attack/README.md

  News:
 - ✅ Added Support of HTTP proxies
 - ✅ Updated proxy list based on rewritten script.
-- ❌ Note: Proxy checker are currently not working.
-I'll fix later.
+- ❌ Proxy checker are currently not working for now.
+You can still use the script without checking the proxy.

  Info:
 - ✅ Using Python3